 Aligning Objects Using Canvas Snapping

-Aligning Objects with Anchor Object
+Aligning Objects with Anchor Objects

-An anchor object aka a reference object is the one with which all other objects align.
+Sometimes, you have an object’s position set perfectly and you want to align other objects with that specific object.
+To do that, use the Alignment options and an anchor object.
+An anchor object (also a reference object) is the one with which all other objects align.
 It is the last object you select with green resizing handles rather than white handles like others.
 To define a different anchor object, click any of the currently selected objects without holding CTRL.

 You have many options for aligning objects both vertically and horizontally.
 Do the following:

-- Align Left: Align the left side of all objects with the left of the anchor object.
+- Align Left: Align the left side of all the objects with the left of the anchor object.

-- Align Center: Align the center of all objects with the vertical center of the anchor object.
+- Align Center: Align the center of all the objects with the vertical center of the anchor object.

-- Align Right: Align the right side of all objects with the right of the anchor object.
+- Align Right: Align the right side of all the objects with the right of the anchor object.

-- Align Middle: Align the center of all objects with the horizontal center of the anchor object.
+- Align Middle: Align the center of all the objects with the horizontal center of the anchor object.

-Aligning Objects to the Slide
+Aligning Objects to the Canvas

 Distributing Objects Evenly